akleinbort/FacialEnhancementRecognition/README.md

 ### Black and White Test Results

 We rebuilt Model 1 in grayscale and obtained the same results.
 This signals that while the model may pick up different features from RGB channels they aren't necessary for a successful classification.
-This is particularily important if we want to use the model on pictures with heavy, bright-colored makeup.
+This is particularily important if we want to use the model on pictures with heavy, bright-colored makeup or studio lights.

 <img align="left" img src="./Figures/cm1.png" width="300"/>
 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>